Conducting debtor monitoring investigations during a pandemic - Private Investigator Switzerland

-Mandatory quarantines making it difficult or impossible to track someone’s movement
+Mandatory quarantines make it difficult or impossible to track someone’s movement

 Emptier public spaces that make it harder to discreetly follow someone

-Remote work and at-home policies that may keep people from habitual activities
+Remote work and at-home policies may keep people from habitual activities

-Mask ordinances making it more challenging to identify people
+Mask ordinances make it more challenging to identify people

 The details of these conversations are important but vary based on location and current regulations.
 The goal is for clients to understand the current limitations of the job.